 Sewing Pattern making tutorials – Design and sew your own clothes

-Most of the clothes available in the retails shops today are made like cookies ; Of the same pattern, of the same size.
+Most of the clothes available in the retails shops today are made like cookies – of the same pattern, of the same size.
 Without considering that God has made us all unique.
 No other body is the same unless you are a twin.
+Check out the post on How to dress according to your body shape for more on this.

 I never get to the cash counter of a retail shop or look at a fashion magazine without thinking that I could make that myself.
 After learning to sew your own clothes, before long you will be doing it yourself.